kartonfarkas/api_docs/source/suite/exports/export_contact_lists.rst

 Exporting a Contact List
 ========================

-Exports selected fields of contacts.
-Contacts are passed as a contact list with the given ID.
+Exports selected fields of contacts from a specific contact list into a CSV file.

 .. include:: _warning.rst